adnalow/Hotel-Booking/README.md

 ### Important notes

 - Please see the following link for the repository draft for this project
-- You can see here the complete process and development of this pproject
+- You can see here the complete process and development of this project
 - https://github.com/adnalow/Hotel-Booking-drafts